robertBreese/BulkAzVMTasks/README.md

 ## Usage

  - Prepare a CSV file with subscription IDs as headers and resource groups as rows.
+These are the RG's with VM's you want this script to be ran on.
 You can export all resource groups in a subscription via Powershell or the Azure Portal.

  - Run the script with the appropriate parameters for the output CSV path, tenant ID, and input CSV path.